chandrunarayan/idmd/topic-list.md

 * Arrays
 * Data visuzlization and reading from a file
 * Basic overview/introduction to classes/objects
+* Machine Learning
-* OPTIONAL Using video
+* Using video
-* OPTIONAL Physics simulations
+* Physics simulations